mjpauly/good-course-reads/README.md

 _Rosencrantz and Guildenstern are Dead_ by Tom Stoppard

+### CS110: Principles of Computer Systems / CS111: Operating Systems Principles

+_The Bug_ by Ellen Ullman

 ### CS140: Operating Systems

 _The Garden of Forking Paths_ by Jorge Luis Borges